 Creative pursuits: Painting, drawing, sculpture, photography, graphic design, etc.

-Music: Playing an instrument, singing, songwriting, composing, and producing.
+Music: Playing an instrument, singing, songwriting, composing, recording, mixing, mastering, and producing.

 Sports: Football, basketball, soccer, running, swimming, etc.